neilpeterson/talk-terraform-workshop/03-terraform-expressions/README.md

 terraform apply plan.out
 ```

-You can validate that the container has been created using the Azure CLI `az contaier list` command.
+You can validate that the container has been created using the Azure CLI `az container list` command.

 ```
 $ az container list -o table